FoxoTech/methylprep/docs/faq.md

    read these from the filenames.

 ## idat filenames

+Some GEO datasets have unconventionally named IDATs, and cannot be processed without renaming them first.

    - There are two acceptable formats:
      - `<GSM_ID>_<Sentrix_ID>_<Sentrix_Position>_<Red|Grn>.idat<.gz>`
      - `<Sentrix_ID>_<Sentrix_Position>_<Red|Grn>.idat<.gz>`
      - Methylprep will convert `.gz` files to `.idat` uncompressed files when processing.
    - methylprep does not recognize the older 27k array filename format:
      `<GSM_ID>_<Sentrix_ID>_<Sentrix_Position>_<SOME_LETTER>.idat`

 ## Why didn't the `methylprep download` function work for GEO dataset GSEnnn?
 A significant number of GEO datasets do not store their data in a consistent format.
 Here are some reasons a GEO dataset fails to download: